Chethandc2014/swagger-wiki/No-server-Integrations.md

 ==========

 For swagger implementations with no server integration, you just need to produce and serve Resource Listings and Api Declarations from any HTTP server.
-The depoyment structure typically looks like this:
+The deployment structure typically looks like this:

 | Path | Description |
 |:---- |:-----------|